 Services and concepts for identity and device access protection

-Microsoft 365 Enterprise is designed for large organizations and integrates Office 365 Enterprise, Windows 10 Enterprise, and Enterprise Mobility + Security (EMS), to empower everyone to be creative and work together securely.
+Microsoft 365 for enterprise is designed for large organizations to empower everyone to be creative and work together securely.

 This section provides an overview of the Microsoft 365 services and capabilities that are important for identity and device access.

 Azure AD provides a full suite of identity management capabilities.
-For securing access we recommend using the following capabilities:
+We recommend using these capabilities to secure access.

 Intune app protection